svancott/portfolio-kami/about.md

 feature-img: "img/color.png"
 ---

-I'm a developer who's passionate about writing good code and loves the satisfaction of solving problems.
+I'm a developer who's passionate about writing good code.

-I've developed several apps using JavaScript, AngularJS, jQuery, and Ruby on Rails, using Git/Github as well as Heroku.

-I'm also experienced HTML5 and CSS, and have worked with SQL and Firebase.
+I've built several apps using JavaScript, AngularJS, jQuery, and Ruby on Rails, using Git/Github and deploying Heroku.I have advanced knowledge HTML5 and CSS, and am experienced with SQL and Firebase.

-Currently, I'm looking for a junior-developer role at a company that's as passionate as I am about doing good work.
+Currently, I'm looking forward to adding my efforts to a team at a company that's as passionate as I am about doing good work.

 Feel free to email me at thevanicotti@gmail.com